QuantEcon/lecture-python-intro/lectures/business_cycle.md

 By comparing the trend of GDP growth rates between developed and developing economies, we find that business cycles are more and more synchronized in 21st-century recessions.

-Although we have seen synchronization in GDP growth as a general trend, we also need to acknowledge the experience of individual countries during the recession is very different.
+However, emerging and less developed economies often experience more volatile changes throughout the economic cycles.

-Emerging and less developed economies often experience more volatile change throughout the economic cycles.
+Although we have seen synchronization in GDP growth as a general trend, we also need to acknowledge the experience of individual countries during the recession is often very different.

 Here we use the unemployment rate as another example